ClassicVWnetwork/cvn/README.md

 # cvwnetwork
-A community network for classic air-cooled volkswagens
+A community network for classic air-cooled volkswagens.